501Good/barbarisms/Barbarisms.md

 Again, our value is way less that our alpha = 0.05, so we cannot assume the normality of the data.

-In this case, we cannot use the ANOVA test because our data failed tests for homogenity and normality.
+In this case, we cannot use the ANOVA test because our data failed tests for homogeneity and normality.
 As an alternative, we'll use Kruskal-Wallis rank sum test.

 ``` r
 kruskal.test(barbar_frequency ~ status, data = barbar_by_status_detailed)